apache/nuttx/boards/sim/sim/sim/README.txt

 cxxtest

-  The C++ standard libary test at apps/testing/cxxtest configuration.
+  The C++ standard library test at apps/testing/cxxtest configuration.
 This test is used to verify the uClibc++ port to NuttX.

   NOTES